bkw777/NODE_DATAPAC/README.md

 ![](PCB/out/NODE_DATAPAC_256K_historical_reproduction_top_annotated.jpg)

 ## Theory of Operation
-The circuit has 2 functions, SELECT-BLOCK and READ/WRITE-BYTE, controlled by the internal signals /BLOCK and /BYTE.
+The circuit has 2 functions, SELECT-BLOCK and READ/WRITE-BYTE, controlled by the internal active-low signals /BLOCK and /BYTE.

 The U4 HC138 monitors four lines from the bus, `/Y0` `(A)` `A8` `A9`, and based on that asserts either `/BLOCK` or `/BYTE` or neither.
 If neither /BLOCK nor /BYTE is asserted then the bus traffic has no effect on any of the other chips.

 The 3 HC161 form a 0-1023 counter, setting SRAM address bits A0-A9.
-Call this the byte-number or byte-position counter.
+Call this the byte-number or byte-position counter or offset.

 The HC374 sets SRAM address bits A10-A17 from the bus data bits AD0-AD7, and latches that value on its outputs until triggered to update to a new value.
 Call this the block-number or block selector.